sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 "Indeed," said Golding, nodding.
 "I assumed that you were engaged in a telephone call."

 "Not at all," snapped Steinitz.
 "Surely you saw that I wasn't near my telephone."
 Something fishy was surely afoot.
+The words had made no sense, though they had referred to a game.
+Their chess game perhaps?

 "I'm sorry," replied Golding contritely.
 "I ignored your conversation in an attempt to give you some privacy.
 I thought I had heard the telephone ring."